 - maintenance costs from work-related driving.

 While reimbursements based on the actual expense method is the most accurate, the recordkeeping requirements for this method of reimbursement are onerous.
-Additionally, there may be questions about whether certain expenditures are necessary and reasonable.
+Plus, disputes with your employer can arise over, for example, which auto repair shop you use.4

-That mileage rate can change based on local gas prices.
+Many people prefer the FAVR system since the mileage rate can change based on local gas prices.
 This adds to the accuracy of a FAVR reimbursement mechanism.
-Gas is reimbursed based on

 FAVR systems also fix the discrepancies between employees who drive a lot for work and those who do not.
 If you drive only a few miles, you will suffer the same expenses for fixed costs as workers who drive a lot of miles.
 Without a FAVR system to account for this, if you go only a few miles, you will be reimbursed far less than workers who drive many miles.